fizzed/jne/README.md

 and/or JARS (if they are included on the classpath).
 Let's say you wanted to call an external "cat" executable.
 With this library, you'd do the following:

-    File catExeFile = JNE.find("cat", JNE.FindType.EXECUTABLE, options);
+    File catExeFile = JNE.findExecutable("cat", options);

 The library would then search for the following resource:

-    /jne/<os>/<arch>/<exe>
+    /jne/<os>/<arch>/<exe|lib|file>

-Where "os" would be either "windows", "mac", or "linux" and "arch" would either be "x86" or "x64".
+Where "os" would be either "windows", "osx", or "linux" and "arch" would either be "x32" or "x64".
 If we were running on Linux with a 64-bit operating system then the library would search for "/jne/linux/x64/cat".
 If found and contained within a jar file then this executable would be extracted to either a specific or temporary directory and returned as a File object.
 This File object can then